Department of Cyber Intelligence and Security

 Program Educational Objectives (PEOs)

-The BS CIS program prepares its graduates to achieve the following within two to five years after graduation:
+The bachelor program prepares its graduates to achieve the following within two to five years after graduation:

-Master’s in Cyber Intelligence and Security (MS CIS) Degree Program
+Master of Science in Cyber Intelligence and Security

 The U.S. government, Department of Defense, and the industry continue to invest heavily in growing the nation’s cybersecurity workforce.
-Our Master’s program, hence, started in Fall 2018 with the goal of training students to become capable, highly-skilled leaders who can navigate tomorrow’s threats in cyber intelligence and security.
-This 30-credit program, which started in Fall 2018, is designed to provide a solid academic foundation in CIS and focus on advanced topics—such as machine learning, artificial intelligence, threat hunting, security program management, software-defined network security, Internet-of-Things and cyber-physical system security, and aviation cyber security.
+Our Master’s program aims to train students to become capable, highly-skilled leaders who can navigate tomorrow’s threats in cyber intelligence and security.
+This 30-credit program is designed to provide a solid academic foundation in CIS and focus on advanced topics—such as machine learning, artificial intelligence, threat hunting, security program management, software-defined network security, Internet-of-Things and cyber-physical system security, and aviation cyber security.

 Contact Us